OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 #### What You'll Need

 * Use the same components as in the first circuit above.
-* You may need a few more jumper wires handy.
+* You may need a few more jumper wires

 #### Hooking up the Components